-At Realms High, school culture is planned for, developed, and sustained through practices that bring the community together, promote shared understandings, and encourage all community members to become crew, not passengers.
+Crew as a culture: At Realms High, school culture is planned for, developed, and sustained through practices that bring the community together, promote shared understandings, and encourage all community members to become crew, not passengers.
 Students at Realms HS are known well and supported by adults, and Crew is a class intentionally structured to build and accomplish this strong community of learners.

-Crew is a required class that runs all 4 years that a student is enrolled at Realms High School.
-Crew shows up on a student's transcript as an elective class called Leadership.
+Crew as a class: Crew is a required class that runs all 4 years that a student is enrolled at Realms High School.
 The structure of crew allows for relationship building, academic progress monitoring, and character development, and college/career planning.
-Crew meets 4 days per week and crew sizes are typically smaller than in our academic classes.
+Crew meets 4 days per week and Crew sizes are typically smaller than in our academic classes.
+In the senior year, Crew culminates with an articulated dual credit class at COCC called College and Career Transitions as well as a year-long senior project.